Laser Therapy In Dublin, Ireland For Pain Relief

 Laser therapy is a non-invasive, painless, and drug-free modality that uses light energy to promote tissue repair.
 Laser therapy has been found to be effective in treating acute, subacute, and chronic inflammation.
 This article will focus on how laser therapy reduces inflammation by stimulating the production of adenosine triphosphate (ATP), which triggers an anti-inflammatory response.

 Inflammation is one of the body’s natural responses to injury or infection; it creates an environment for healing as well as removes infectious agents from the injured site.
-But when there is too much inflammation, it can become harmful and damaging to tissues such as cartilage, bone or muscle fibres – this condition is referred to as “ch
+But when there is too much inflammation, it can become harmful and damaging to tissues such as cartilage, bone, or muscle fibers.

-- Laser therapy has long been recognised as safe.
+- Laser therapy has long been recognized as safe.

-- Laser therapy is pain-free, no need for painful corticosteroid injections or dry-needling.
+- Laser therapy is pain-free, with no need for painful corticosteroid injections or dry-needling.